 The team

-The eradication team is responsible for trapping stoats on the Orkney Mainland and the linked isles by gaining land access, deploying traps in an eradication network, checking and maintaining the network, and then, at the end, ensuring that all traps are removed.
+The eradication team is responsible for trapping stoats on the Orkney Mainland and the linked isles by deploying traps in an eradication network, checking and maintaining the network, and then, at the end, ensuring that all traps are removed.

 The traps

-The project uses three types of lethal, humane traps currently legal for use in Scotland and that reach the welfare standards defined by the Agreement on International Humane Trapping Standards (AIHTS): the DOC200 spring trap, the DOC150 spring trap and GoodNature A24 self-resetting trap.
+The project uses DOC200 and DOC150 humane lethal traps to remove stoats from Orkney.
+These traps are legal for use in Scotland and reach the welfare standards defined by the Agreement on International Humane Trapping Standards (AIHTS).
+The majority of these are DOC200 spring traps, but

 Most of the traps used by the project are DOC200s.
 The DOC200, and slightly smaller DOC150, traps are housed in specially designed trap boxes which ensure the traps are humane and minimise the chance of catching animals that aren’t stoats.
 The project uses two types of trap box that house either two traps (double-set) or one trap (single-set).